 Posted by Andrea Nakayama

-During a recent Live Q&A with a group of new Full Body Systems students, I was asked a great question that really got me thinking.
+During a recent Live Q&A with a group of new students, I was asked a great question that really got me thinking.

 The question was: Where’s the nutrition in Full Body Systems?

-It’s my mission to empower practitioners like you by revealing the truth about nutrition, and this question is a perfect place to start!
+It’s my mission to empower practitioners like you by revealing the truth about nutrition, and the question of “where’s the nutrition?” is a perfect place to start!

 Yes, nutrition is about using food as medicine to guide people out of suffering.

-Yes, nutrition is about suggesting certain foods and supplements to your clients (and removing others) so that they can overcome deficiencies and find resolution to their issues.
+Yes, nutrition is about suggesting certain foods, supplements, and lifestyle modifications to your clients (and potentially removing others) so they can overcome deficiencies and find resolution to their issues.